realjanpaulus/bertpoems/README.md

 - SVM
 - Logistic Regression

-In addition, experiments with **BERT** were extended with a *domain adaptation*.
+In addition, experiments with **BERT** were extended with a *domain adaption*.
 The detailed analyses of the text classification techniques as well as a comparison of these methods were carried out in a seminar paper (access only on request).

 ## project structure